theodorejb/trestable/README.md

 If a Column object has a `property` value, the column header will be a clickable link to the current page with a `sort[property]=asc` query parameter.
 Clicking the header a second time will change the sort direction to `desc`, and clicking it a third time will remove the sort parameter.

 The query parameter can be used in a `page.ts` load function to perform server-side or client-side sorting.

+### Row grouping

+To group rows, set the `groupBy` Trestable prop to a function which takes a single `record` argument, and returns any string or number as a group identifier based on the record properties.

+To override the default group header, set the `groupHeader` prop to a component which takes `key` (the group identifier) and `records` props.

+### Calculation rows

+To output a row at the bottom of the table (or below each group, if `groupBy` is set), specify a `bottomCalc` function on the desired columns.
+This function must take a single `records` argument and return a number.
+To customize the formatting of the displayed calculation, set a `calcFormatter` function on the column, which will be passed the calculated number and must return a string.

+Note that row grouping and calculation rows only include the data passed to Trestable, so probably shouldn't be used in concert with pagination.

 ### Pagination